Gymnasts Shawn Johnson & Nastia Liukin Remove Pants With Their Legs In New Handstand Challenge Video

 “This is hilarious and I can’t even imagine how hard!!” a third comment read.

 Shawn and Nastia previously faced off in a similar but slightly easier competition.
-The original handstand challenge that went viral on TikTok required putting on a shirt while doing a handstand against a wall.
+The original handstand challenge — one that went viral on TikTok — required putting on a shirt while doing a handstand against a wall.
 When Shawn and Nastia attempted this version, there was some debate among fans over who won.